zielu92/lib-search/README.md

 - **Wishlist Export**: Users can export their current wishlist to a spreadsheet.
 - **LLM Model Interaction**: Users can ask questions about books using an LLM model, with prompts generated based on data from the Open Library search.

+## ollama
+You need to install ollama locally or use an external one.
+Configuration can be done by editing .env file

 ## Installation

 1. **Clone the Repository**